bqth29/simulated-bifurcation-algorithm/README.md

 You are also free to create your own models using our API.
 Depending on the type of model you wish to implement, you cen create a subclass of one of the `SpinPolynomial`, `BinaryPolynomial` or `IntegerPolynomial` APIs to quickly and efficiently link your custom model to an Ising problem and solve it using the SB algorithm.

-The advantage of doing so is that your model can directly call the `optimize` method that it inherits from the `IsingPolynomialInterface` interface without having to redefine it.
+The advantage of doing so is that your model can directly call the `optimize` method that it inherits from the `BaseMultivariatePolynomial` interface without having to redefine it.

 For instance, here is how the QUBO model was implemented: